-The negative correlation between women's education and fertility is strongly observed across regions and time; however, its interpretation is unclear.
+The negative correlation between women's education and fertility has been observed across regions and time, although it is now weaker among high-income countries.
 Women's education level could affect fertility through its impact on women's health and their physical capacity to give birth, children's health, the number of children desired, and women's ability to control birth and knowledge of different birth control methods.
 Each of these mechanisms depends on the individual, institutional, and country circumstances experienced.
 Their relative importance may change along a country's economic development process.